"Will you go back with gravel rash?? We hope so..."

-- Cosy B&B accommodation in a traditional inn in the centre of Loch Lomond and Trossachs National Park (Friday and Saturday).
+- Cosy B&B accommodation in the award-winning Oak Tree Inn in the centre of Loch Lomond and Trossachs National Park (Friday and Saturday).

-- Scrumptious, hearty cooked breakfasts (and lighter options too if you’re watching your waistline) to set you up for the day
+- Scrumptious, hearty cooked breakfasts (and lighter and gluten-free options too) to set you up for the day

 - Comprehensive logistics support including first aid and mechanical assistance throughout your trip